Dr. John Turgai

 In 1987 Dr. Rubinstein graduated from the University of Central Florida with a Bachelor of Science degree in Biology.
 He went on to attend the University of Florida College of Veterinary Medicine at Gainesville, Florida where he graduated with honors in 1992.
 After being the proud owner of Tuscawilla Oaks Animal Hospital in Winter Springs for 14 years, he decided to open a new practice in Apopka in order to be closer to home.

-Dr. Rick has served on The Admissions Committee for the College of Veterinary Medicine at The University Florida-Gainesville and is currently the board president for the Central Florida Veterinary Emergency Clinic.
+Dr. Rick has served on The Admissions Committee for the College of Veterinary Medicine at The University Florida-Gainesville and has been the board president for the Central Florida Veterinary Emergency Clinic.

 Once you meet Dr. Rubinstein you will instantly see his love for animals and his family.
 His hobbies include golf, running and biking, and the occasional triathlon.
 He and his wife, Terry, have 3 children along with many different kinds of pets.